-Located in an inconspicuous-looking alley off the South Melbourne market is the warehouse-converted patisserie and boulangerie, Chez Dré, created by pâtissière (pastry chef) Andréa Reiss, or Dré, and business partner Steve Sam.
+In an inconspicuous-looking alley off the South Melbourne market is Chez Dré, a cafe and bakery created by pastry chef Andréa (Dré) Reiss and business partner, Steve Sam.

 While it is a large converted warehouse, the space (designed by Melbourne’s Breathe Architecture) feels warm and inviting rather than industrial.
 A blue curved wall borders the kitchen and the concrete floor has been sprayed with a bright-red pattern.

 Chez Dré offers French-inspired all-day breakfasts using the highest quality local produce and organic ingredients.
 Highlights include avo with whipped goat’s cheese and braised beef cheek baguette.